kimwalisch/primecount/doc/Partial-Sieve-Function.md

 The new optimization that I have devised is a $\phi(i, j)$ cache for small to medium values of $i$ and $j$ e.g. $i$ ≤ $\sqrt{x}$ and $j$ ≤ 100.
-The more $\phi(i, j)$ results are cached, the fewer recursive calls occur in the [main phi(x, a) formula](#phix-a--phix-a---1---phix--mathrmprime_a-a---1) and the faster it runs.
+The more $\phi(i, j)$ results are cached, the fewer recursive calls occur in the [main phi(x, a) formula](#phix-a--phix-a---1---phix--mathrmprime_a-a---1) and the faster the computation runs.
 However, on the other hand we are memory constrained, we cannot cache everything and ideally our $\phi(i, j)$ cache should fit into the CPU's fast cache memory.
 Hence the main goal for our cache is to store as many $\phi(i, j)$ results as possible using as little memory as possible.